Hcore-Init: Neural Network Initialization based on Graph Degeneracy: Experiments

 \section{Experiments}

-We will now evaluate our proposed weight initialization method in three standard image classification datasets, CIFAR-$10$, CIFAR-$100$, and MNIST and compare it to Kaiming initialization.
-It is important to note that we do not experiment on state-of-the-art architectures for each dataset.
-We want to show, as our method can be used separately on different architecture blocks, i.e. only convolutional layers, or only on the FCNN part, or both, that it out performs standard initialization methods, regardless of the refinement of the architecture.
-Hence in this section, we will evaluate the classification accuracy on the aforementioned datasets with simple CNN architectures presented in this section.
+We will now evaluate our proposed weight initialization method Hcore-Init in image classification task using three standard datasets, CIFAR-$10$, CIFAR-$100$, and MNIST.
+We compare Hcore-Init to the results of Kaiming He initialization scheme.
+It is important to stress that we do not experiment on state-of-the-art architectures for each dataset.
+We want to show, as our method can be used separately on different architecture blocks, i.e. only at the convolutional layers, or only at the FCNN part, or both.
+We observe that it outperforms standard initialization methods, regardless of the block of the architecture that is initialized.
+Hence in this section, we evaluate image classification accuracy on the aforementioned datasets with simple CNN architectures presented in this section.